 There are several elements of Intoxication Assault that the state must prove in order to obtain a conviction.
 Among the most difficult are: whether you were intoxicated under Section 49.01 of the Texas Penal Code, whether your intoxication was the cause of the injury and whether you were the person operating the vehicle.
 It can be difficult to know whether your actions could result in an Intoxication Assault conviction, so it is important to be represented by an attorney who understands all the factors involved in an Intoxication Assault charge.

-The Texas offense of Intoxication Assault, outlined in Section 49.07 of the Texas Penal Code, reads as follows:
+The current Texas law defines the offense of Intoxication Assault in Penal Code Section §49.07 as follows:

 (a) A person commits an offense if the person, by accident or mistake: